rflstruthers/ASP.NET-MVC-Back-End-Projects/README.md

 ## Introduction
 For the last two weeks of my time at the tech academy, I worked with my peers in a team developing a full scale MVC/MVVM Web Application in C#.
 Working on a legacy codebase was a great learning oppertunity for fixing bugs, cleaning up code, and adding requested features.
 I saw how a good developer works with what they have to make a quality product.
 I worked on several [back end stories](#back-end-stories) that I am very proud of and was abale to gain experience both adding a new feature for the application and updating existing code.
 Over the two week sprint I also had the opportunity to work on some other project management and team programming [skills](#other-skills-learned) that have made me a better developer.

 Below are descriptions of the stories I worked on, along with code snippets and navigation links.
-The full code files are in this repo.
+The full code files I worked on are in this repo.

 ## Back End Stories
 ### Products and Shopping Cart